danielringch/homebattery/docs/software/configuration.rst

 Configuration
 =============

-Configuration is done using a json file ``config.json``, which is uploaded onto the Raspberry Pi Pico, see TODO.
+Configuration is done using a json file ``config.json``, which is uploaded onto the Raspberry Pi Pico, see  :doc:`installation <../handbook/installation>`.

 Example
 -------

-A template configuration file can be found in the repostiory in the `config folder <https://github.com/danielringch/homebattery/blob/main/config>`_ or can be found as part of every release.
+A template configuration file can be found in the repostiory in the `config folder <https://github.com/danielringch/homebattery/blob/main/config>`_ or as part of every release.

 General
 -------